folio-org/okapi-debian/doc/guide.md

 UUIDs or other things, as long as they are truly unique.)

 This module provides just one interface, called `test-basic`.
-It has one handler that indicate that the interface is interested in GET and POST requests to the /testb path and nothing else.
+It has one handler that indicates that the interface is interested in GET and POST requests to the /testb path and nothing else.

 The launchDescriptor tells Okapi how this module is to be started and stopped.